+We're going to:

-We're going to create 2 more sprites, using the exact same process as we did with the ball, only this time, instead of making them white, we'll make them red and blue.
-If you really want, you could make them blue or green or mauve electric sunshine orange, but the point is they aren't black or white.
-Name one of them "spr_Wall" and the other "spr_Goal".
-As you may have already guessed, we'll be using these sprites for the wall and goal objects of the game.
-They won't be visible in-game, but will be when we place them in our level (room).
+- 1) Create 2 more sprites, using the exact same steps as we did with the ball, only this time, instead of making them white, make them red and blue.
+If really wanted, make them blue or green or mauve electric sunshine orange, but the point is they aren't black or white. - 2) Name one of them "spr\Wall" and the other "spr\Goal".

+As you may have already guessed, these sprites will be used for the wall and goal objects of the game.
+They won't be visible in-game, but will be when placed in our level (room).